WillLillis/lspresso-shot/README.md

 of responses returned by a given language server, primarily removing newlines.
 Your expected response may need to be minimally altered from what you originally expect in order for tests to pass.

+- **Uri fields**: If a response contains a Uri field with an absolute path, this field will be sanitizd to a relative path up to the test case's root directory.
+Your test case's expected results may need to be adjusted to reflect this.

 - **Variance in LSP client implementation**: The [LSP Spec][lsp-spec] is somewhat loosely defined, leaving plenty of room for client implementations to behave differently from one another.
 This